LewisTrahearn/Battleships_A_Level_Project/README.md

 # Battleships

-## An A Level project written using Python and PyGame to teach Coordinate Geometry
+## An "A Level" project written using Python and PyGame to teach Coordinate Geometry

 This project is intended to introduce the concepts of coordinate Geometry to school children in a fun way using game technology.